(405) 369-5312

 Medicare Supplements

-Plans differ, but all offer some combination of additi
+Plans differ, but all offer some combination of addi

-Plans differ, but all offer some combination of additional benefits such as a spending card, transportation or post hospital meal service.
-Premiums are usually $0 or low after the $185 Part B premium.
-There are copays and deductibles with a set maximum at which point you pay no more out of pocket costs.
+Plans differ, but all offer some combination of additional benefits such as a spending card, transportation, or post-hospital meal service.
+Premiums are usually $0 or low after your $185 Part B premium.
+There are copays and deductibles with a set maximum, at which point you pay no more out-of-pocket costs.

 These plans tend to have networks and sometimes require referrals.